 Sending it to the cutting mats

-Go ahead and choose your material then in to the cutting machine it goes.
-Hit the arrows to load the mat then the cricut button to begin cutting.
+Go ahead and choose your material then into the cutting machine it goes.
+Hit the arrows to load the mat then the Cricut button to begin cutting.

-Lets go ahead and peel it off the mat like so
+Let us go ahead and peel it off the mat like so

 Sporting our New Year’s Eve Glasses 🥳